gripableteam/gripable-play-unity-docs/source/index.html.md

 bool IsSubscribedToMotionData();
 ```

-> Returns true or false whether the device is subscribed to motion data or not.
+> Returns <code>true</code> if the device is subscribed to motion data.

 ```csharp
 bool isSubscribed = gripablePlay.IsSubscribedToMotionData();
 ```

-Returns true or false whether the device is subscribed to motion data or not.
+Returns a <code>bool</code> that represents if the device is subscribed to motion data.

 ### Return Values